rurre/rurre.github.io/docs/warudo-exporter/intro.md

 :::note

-Please note that the tool is still in it's early stages, and while functional, things might not work for everyone from the start.
+Please note that the tool is still in its early stages, and while functional, things might not work for everyone from the start.
 Bare with me while I iron out the issues, and join the Discord if you want to give feedback.

 :::